-Extended school and off-site arrangements
+Extended School and Off-site Arrangements

 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
-Where extended school activities are provided by and managed by the school, our own child protection and safeguarding policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.
+Where extended school activities are provided by and managed by the school, the school child protection and safeguarding policy and procedures apply.
+If other organisations provide services or activities on our site the school will check that they have appropriate procedures in place, including safer recruitment procedures.

-When our pupils attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection arrangements are in place.
+When pupils attend off-site activities, including day and residential visits and work related activities, the school will check that effective child protection arrangements are in place.

-Photography and images
+Photography and Images